-We Help You Address The Financial Concerns Inherent In Separation
+We Help You Address The Financial Concerns Inherent In Legal Separation

 Many people do not realize the effect that constant conflict has on their children and on themselves.
 If we believe there is an untenable level of stress or tension in the home that is having a significant and negative effect, we will often recommend that the parties separate while their divorce is pending.

 However, one of the challenges of such a separation is the fact that the parties suddenly face the expense of running two households instead of one.
 The need for two households occurs before the court has a chance to fully assess the parties’ financial positions.

 Our attorneys can help craft temporary orders that address our clients’ economic concerns during this transitionary period.

 Is ‘Nesting’ A Viable Option In Your Situation?